NeilKulikov/AugerThresholdEnergyProblemGpuSolver/Readme.md

 P.S.: CVMCompiler is pretty awful - it crashes 1 time out of 3.

-P.P.S.: Anyone can find my implementation of cubic splines and conjugate gradient useful.
+P.P.S.: Someone can find my implementation of cubic splines and conjugate gradient useful.